normrain/account/README.md

 N.B.
 The application-properties use `host.docker.internal`, to allow the application container to connect to the infrastructure.
 The project was built on Microsoft Windows using Docker for Desktop.
 This internal host may not work on Linux

+Alternatively, to run the application locally, it needs to be run with the profile "localhost".

 ## Documentation

 The API documentation can be found at `localhost:[BOUND_PORT]/swagger-ui.html` once the application is started (`BOUND_PORT` being the port the container is accessible from)